ddeutils/ddedocs/docs/services/azure/data_factory/adf-link-services.md

 !!! note

-    If you want to use `AutoResolveIntegrationRuntime`, you can delete key `connectVia` from above json data.
+    If you want to use `AutoResolveIntegrationRuntime`, you can delete key `connectVia` from above json structure.